 How to Grow an Algerian Iris

-So, where you can grow Algerian iris bulbs?
+So, where can you grow Algerian iris bulbs?
 This type of iris is best suited to areas with mild winters.
 The Algerian iris grows well on the West Coast as well as in the Gulf states.

 Ideally, you should plant them in a location where you can appreciate the flowers in winter and early spring then ignore the plants the remainder of the year.

 Bulbs of this plant grow happily in neutral or alkaline soil.
-They prefer dry soil and are drought tolerant; however, don’t neglect to give these iris plants an occasional drink.
+They prefer dry soil and are drought tolerant, however, don’t neglect to give these iris plants an occasional drink.
 Once the blossoms are spent, cut the iris plants back.